ClouDesire/docusaurus/docs/syndication.md

 ### Subscription naming

-You can customize the initial `name` of a subscription with:
+You can customize the initial `name` of a subscription that customers will find on their dashboard with:

 ```http
 PATCH /api/subscription/2388 HTTP/1.1